 - I don’t care for the webbing on the glasses pouch or the Velcro material near the top and bottom of the backup.
 I don’t feel this is the type of backpack where either of these features are useful.
 I would have preferred regular material in these areas and it would make the look of the backpack even less “tactical.”
 This is where the COVRT18 has an advantage.

 - YKK zippers are awesome and allow smooth operation.
 You can also rip open the backpack quickly without snags.
 Great if you need to get to get to something quick, such as a first aid kit.
-However, getting the quick access clips will likely prevent quick access…
+However, getting beyond the quick access clips will likely prevent quick access…

 - There’s a laptop pouch!
 I love taking a laptop on the road.

 - Smaller compartments for organization is lacking, but at least it had narrow pockets along the sides that could be zipped closed.
 I used both since I needed the storage where I could easily retrieve items on the plane, though it was not easy to see what was in these pockets.